Dusty Springfield: 1967–68

 For "one of the slowest-tempo hits" of the sixties, Bacharach created the "sultry" feel by the use of "minor-seventh and major-seventh chord changes", while Hal David's lyrics "epitomised longing and, yes, lust."
 The song was recorded in two versions at the Philips Studios in London.
 The soundtrack version was released on 29 January 1967.
 The single version charted briefly in July, then re-entered Billboard's Hot 100 in early September, peaking at no. 22.
-However, it reached the Top Ten in several markets across the US, reaching number one in San Francisco (KFRC and KYA) and San Jose (KLIV) and no. 2 in Boston (WBZ), among other cities.
+However, it reached the Top Ten in several markets across the US, reaching number one in San Francisco (KFRC and KYA) and San Jose, California (KLIV) as well as no. 2 in Boston (WBZ), among other cities.
 "The Look of Love" received an Academy Award nomination for Best Song.